 Conversely, many the aviary fowl has been blanked from the sky in a cloud of feathery down courtesy of my beloved bird hunting shotguns, but I would never clear a house with these long-barreled, elegant wonders.
 And the middle ground between the two scenarios – the “Goldilocks” zone of a single gun that’s just right for all your survival needs – the ultimate SHTF firearam – a no-man’s land with a chirping cricket soundtrack instead of the ominous sound of a racking pump gun.

 The Evolution of a Myth with a Dash of History

-Thanks to Hollywood movies, Old West fables and rugged war tales, the shotgun has grown a mythical status and culture around its very existence and efficacy.
+Thanks to Hollywood prepper movies, post-apocalyptic movies, and Old West fables, the shotgun has grown a mythical status and culture around its very existence and efficacy.
 The supposed badguy-launching power of the impact of a load of buckshot coupled with everyone’s favorite burglar deterrent – the “shick-shick” of a pump-action shotgun being readied for duty, and the shotgun’s legendary “just point in the general direction of your target and you’ll blast it” capability- means that everyone just knows the shotgun is the most devastating sidearm of all time.
 Right?